 Talk to friends who have recently moved: If you know anyone who has relocated in the last year or so ask them how it went and which mover did the job.
 If they had a good experience contact the mover for an estimate.
 If they had a bad experience, you’ll be able to cross that moving company off your list.

 Ask your realtor for a recommendation: Realtors should know movers with a good and bad reputation.
-Some will even have a list of preferred vendors, but you still need to do your due diligence as some real estate professionals have financial arrangements with the preferred movers that influences their advice.
+Some will even have a list of preferred vendors, but you still need to do your due diligence as some real estate professionals have financial arrangements with the preferred movers that influence their advice.

 Do your homework: There’s no substitute for doing your own research.
 You can find tons of consumer information, reviews and even warnings on the Internet.
 You can also tell a lot about a mover by visiting its website.
 Make sure the company has a professional approach, a physical address and a customer service contact in case of a problem.